1. U.S. Expat Tax Filing & Due Dates

 PHYSICAL PRESENCE TEST You will qualify under the physical presence test if you are present in a foreign country for 330 full days during a period of 12 consecutive months.
 The 330 days do not need to be consecutive.

 FOREIGN EARNED INCOME EXCLUSION If you are able to establish that your tax home is outside the U.S. and can satisfy either the bona fide residence test or the physical presence test, you can exclude from income a portion of your income earned overseas.
 The excludable amount is adjusted each year.
-For 2020, this amount was $107,600.
+For 2021, this amount is $108,700.
 To claim this exclusion, you must file a U.S. federal income tax return (Form 1040) and attach Form 2555.
 Certain nuances and limitations may apply in the case of married couples.

 FOREIGN TAX CREDIT You can also claim a credit for foreign income taxes paid.
 However, certain foreign taxes may not qualify as income taxes for purposes of taking the foreign tax credit.
 The amount of foreign tax credits you may take are limited to the amount of your foreign source taxable income and cannot be used to offset U.S. source income.
 Aside from specific situations, to claim a foreign tax credit you must file Form 1116 with your U.S. federal income tax return.